-“This Vancouver sextet exudes the confidence, musical chops and invention required to be taken seriously as rising stars of the “new” prog-rock scene… right in the tasty spot between bombast and brilliance…” -Stuart Derdeyn, The Vancouver Sun
+“This Vancouver sextet exudes the confidence, musical chops and invention required to be taken seriously as rising stars of the “new” prog-rock scene… right in the tasty spot between bombast and brilliance…” -Stuart Derdeyn, The Vancouver Sun, on human/kind

 University of British Columbia School of Music, Vancouver, January 2006.
 A renegade composition student and a raven-haired violinist sit across from each other in a lecture hall, glancing at each other occasionally and smiling.
-Each has a bit of a crush on the other, but they don’t know it yet.
-He asks if she’d like to play one of his compositions in an upcoming concert.
-She agrees.
-They become fast friends.
+Awe-struck by her talent, the composer writes furiously for the violinist, they rally their music school friends, and The Living is born.
+Their goal: to bridge the gap between Western art music and popular styles, mixing rock instrumentation with classical instruments.

 Mike Bell